 Address: 8302 Camino Del Oro, La Jolla, CA 92037

 The park’s four habitats include a rocky reef, kelp bed, sand flats, and a submarine canyon.
-Within the park are two man-made coral reefs that are designed to attract new life to the habitat.
+Within the park are two man-made coral reefs designed to attract new life to the habitat.
 Many enter the La Jolla Underwater Park from La Jolla Shores, where the waves are minimal, thanks to the artificial reef.

 From the shore, you’ll likely see seals and sea lions and their babies from La Jolla Cove.
 Thanks to the 500-foot drop in the La Jolla Underwater Park, whale sightings are common in the winter months.
-As gray and humpback whales migrate from the Arctic toward Mexico, you may be lucky enough to see some as they pass on the coast.
+As gray and humpback whales migrate from the Arctic toward Mexico, you may be lucky to see some as they pass on the coast.

 The Marine Life Refuge covers the rest of La Jolla Underwater Park.
 It extends further west into the ocean and north to Torrey Pines State Natural Reserve, the Scripps Pier, and surrounding areas.